 Two massive engines would pull this monster of a train for almost 2,300 miles from the Great Lakes to California across the Northwest, the Prairies, the Midwest and the Southwest all the way down to its last port of call, a city that took its name from the Italian town Santa Maria degli Angeli.
 Even though there is no agreement among historians, the name was believed to be a homage by Franciscan priests to the founder and patron of their order, St. Francis of Assisi.
 These churchmen had explored what is now the Los Angeles area in the 18th century.

 Indeed, the original name of the second largest city in the United States was El Pueblo de Nuestra Señora la Reina de los Ángeles de Porciúncula, Spanish for The Town of Our Lady the Queen of the Angels of Porciuncula.

-The Porciuncula was the church of St. Francis in Assisi.
+The Porciuncula was the church of St. Francis.
 It was yet another instance of an Italian echo on the American landscape, muted and lost over the vastness of the New World.

 * * *

 Next on the Trans-American Railroad: The Crossing of the Mississippi

 This is the thirteenth part of The Trans-American Railroad: New York to Los Angeles at the Speed of Iron, a travel diary.
 Please see the previous stories below:

 The Trans-American Railroad: New York to Los Angeles at the Speed of Iron